vubon/bkash-webhook/README.md

-# bKash Webhook
+# bKash Webhook (Merchant Account)
 [![PyPI version](https://badge.fury.io/py/bKashWebhook.svg)](https://badge.fury.io/py/bKashWebhook)
 ![Coverage](https://raw.githubusercontent.com/vubon/bkash-webhook/master/docs/coverage.svg)
 [![GitHub version](https://badge.fury.io/gh/vubon%2Fbkash-webhook.svg)](https://badge.fury.io/gh/vubon%2Fbkash-webhook)

 ## Introduction
-This package will help to receive Webhook notification from bKash end and the user can use this package of any kind of Python Web Frameworks
+This package will help to receive Webhook notification from bKash end and the user can use this package of any kind of Python Web Frameworks.<br/>

+**Note: Using area - Only Bangladesh**

 **If bKash complains about this package.Such as Logo and others.
 The author will remove from the package from PyPi and Github.**